chambost/coderacademy-terminal-assignment/README.md

 A cloze can be saved to the filesystem so that future players can load that experience.
 (This will involve error handling, also possibly variable scope)

 #### Feature 3.
-Speech-to-text
+Text-to-speech

-Speech-to-text will enhance the audio immersion of the experience.
-Error-handling is important to ensure the system behaves gracefully on systems without speech-to-text or without the specific voices installed.
+Text-to-speech will enhance the audio immersion of the experience.
+Error-handling is important to ensure the system behaves gracefully on systems without text-to-speech or without the specific voices installed.

 #### Feature 4.
 Coloured text